-- A Title I teacher for reading continues to work with students and also helps mentor classroom teachers and provides some push in instruction.
-Also, extra math help was provided by math corp on an as-needed basis determined by the assessments in class as well as STAR and/or Fastbridge score from each student.
-Fifth grade students are given time for a science class every day based on fifth grade science MCA scores.
-We have done well on this assessment in most previous years and want to continue with the high scores. - Teachers use the state standards to develop curriculum and instruction for students.
-The formal and informal assessments performed in class are based on this instruction.
-Students are given the STAR and/or Fastbridge assessment in the fall, winter, and spring.
-The data from this screening assessment is analyzed for each student with the areas of skill improvement highlighted in future lessons.
-All primary students (K-2) are assessed for reading skills through the Title I School Wide Reading program using a Phonics Inventory and the Phonemic Awareness Skills Test. - A School Wide Title I Reading Plan is in place to support those students at Discovery Woods School who are not meeting state standards requirements and who are not reading at benchmark assessments levels.
+- A School Wide Title I Reading Plan is in place to support those students at Discovery Woods School who are not meeting state standards and who are not reading at grade level.
 The Discovery Woods Director, Assistant Director, Instructional Lead, Reading Specialist, Special Educator, and Teachers meet regularly to discuss our strategic Response to Intervention (RtI) Plan for students that need additional academic support, and Professional Learning Communities (PLC) Meetings.
 The Administration team made up of the instructional lead, director and assistant director lead the PLCs. - The purpose of a School Wide Title I Program is to improve the academic program for the entire school community.
 Title I resources may be used to help classroom teachers improve core academic instruction, provide prevention and intervention services, and/or to coordinate any school wide learning improvement initiatives. - The overall goal of the School Wide Title I Reading program is to provide classroom support and intervention in the primary grades (K-2) to prevent later reading difficulties, and to remediate reading difficulties in older students (grades 3-6).
-The reading goals set forth in the Title I narrative are measured using FastBridge, STAR Assessments, as well as phonics, phonemic awareness, and oral reading fluency measures.

-- Students who receive School Wide Reading Title I Services as part of the school's Response to Intervention (RtI) plan are progress monitored on a weekly or bi-monthly basis.
+The reading goals set forth in the Title I narrative are measured using FastBridge, STAR Assessments, as well as phonics, phonemic awareness, and oral reading fluency measures. - Students who receive School Wide Reading Title I Services as part of the school's Response to Intervention (RtI) plan are progress monitored on a weekly or bi-monthly basis.
 If progress is being made after 8 weeks, the intervention continues until the student is no longer in need of intervention.
 If progress is not being made, a new intervention is started for another 8 weeks.
 If a student fails to make necessary progress, the student may be referred for a special education evaluation as determined by the RtI team and the student's parents or guardians. - Data from MCA tests are examined at the end of the school year, with staff working together to determine the percentage in each score category (does not meet, partially meets, meets, exceeds) of each student group.
 These are discussed and strategies are developed for improving curriculum and instruction within these sub groups.